Danicodes/6-express-react/readme.md

 export default RecipeDetail;
 ```

-We are importing `useParams` from `react-router-dom` and will be using it to get the recipeId from the URL.
+We are importing `useParams` from `react-router-dom` and are using it to get the recipeId from the URL.

 ## Custom Hooks